 Last Names – The only thing on the list LL admits is a returning feature.
 You may have wondered why so many people have a last name different than Resident, or why last names exist at all.
 Back in the beginning, your username came in 2 parts, a first name you typed in and a last name you picked from a list.
 The list would change every now and then, so that the millions of players could all have the username they wanted without fear of the name being taken already.
 At some point LL decided to remove this last name feature, in the same update that allowed people to change their on-screen name.
 But since most of the users at that time already had a last name, and many shared first names, they couldn’t just remove the last name.
 So everyone who registered after that update, including me, got the last name Resident.
 Now they will allow anyone to change their last name, as a compromise between the two systems.

-Alongside these updates, there’s 12 new features coming to Second Life before the 15th birthday, including the fan favourite Marketplace update, which promises to remove a lot of clutter on the marketplace and make it easier to find what you’re looking for.
+Alongside these updates, there are 12 new features coming to Second Life before the 15th birthday, including the fan favourite Marketplace update, which promises to remove a lot of clutter on the marketplace and make it easier to find what you’re looking for.